I have said this to myself over and over again – write what you want. You cannot please everyone. It is folly to even try.

 Jon Del Arroz wrote an excellent post about Keira Drake’s mini-essay for Carlos Slim’s shitty little blog, and this alerted me to the article below.

 Two authors weigh in.
 The culture of internet book criticism is passionate and intense.
-Last week, Amélie Wen Zhao, a debut author, canceled her young adult fantasy novel after early readers accused her of racial insensitivity online.
+Late last month, Amélie Wen Zhao, a debut author, canceled her young adult fantasy novel after early readers accused her of racial insensitivity online.
 Here are two different perspectives from writers who have had similar experiences.

 Two authors talk about surviving the insane critical onslaught from random nobodies on social media.
 Keira Drake, author of The Continent offered her story, and if you’re a regular reader of my blog (heh, there’s like, one or two people that read my blog regularly), you probably know what happened.